 Recently I’ve been looking for a natural cream or lotion that could be used for sensitive skin, as mine is prone to eczema breakouts.
 However, I was shocked when I read some of the ingredients in “natural” products!

-Before The Flawless Program, I suffered from eczema for 10 years.
+Before The Flawless Program, I suffered from eczema for over 12 years.
 After getting rid of my eczema completely after the 30-day program, I am always careful about what I put onto my skin.Eczema (also known as contact dermatitis), is a condition in which the skin becomes red, inflamed or sore after direct contact with a particular substance.
 In worse cases, the eczema can become infected, leading to oozing sores and weeping crusts.

 Contact dermatitis or eczema mainly comes in two types: